best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Confidence intervals

-When communicating confidence intervals it is best practice to put the higher and lower bounds in separate cells next to the data.
+When communicating confidence intervals put the higher and lower bounds in separate cells next to the data.
 Make sure all columns have clearly labelled column headings [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 #### Example of how to present confidence intervals:
 <insert example>